manishka28/Admin-Dashboard/README.md

 3. Start the development server:
    - `npm run dev` or `yarn dev`

-## Screenshots

-### Dark Mode

-### Light Mode

-## Contribution and Feedback

-We welcome contributions and feedback from the community to make the Admin Dashboard even better.
-Feel free to submit pull requests or open issues for suggestions or bug reports.

-## Free to Use

 The **Admin Dashboard** is open-source and free to use.
 You are encouraged to clone, modify, and integrate it into your own projects.